-- 1. Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success. - 2.
-Applicant must not have a conviction for a violent felony (e.g. homicide, manslaughter, rape).
+Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success.

 The Radio & TV Broadcasting program prepares an individual to gain entry-level employment in the broadcast industry.
 The student learns studio terms, legal requirements, broadcast station organization, AM-FM radio and TV station channel assignments, logging procedure, principles of performance, programming formats and a thorough examination of past and present radio and TV trends and development.